 If you’re facing a pest problem, safer and more effective options exist.
 Start by identifying the specific pest, then focus on targeted treatments or prevention.
 For large or persistent infestations, we recommend consulting a professional pest control company.

-FAQ About Bug Bombs
+FAQs About Bug Bombs

 How long should you stay out of the house after using a bug bomb?

-Read the label on your product to see how long you vacate the house.
+Read the label on your product to see how long you must vacate the house.
 Typically, you should stay out of your house for two to four hours.

 Do I have to wash everything after using a bug bomb?